KimMcLeod/JupyterIntro/README.md

     print a
     pl.plot(a,a**2)

 Did it print numbers to the screen?
 Did a plot pop up?
 If so, rejoice!
 If not...seek help.

+Feel free to try out your python skills with some more playing.
+How about
+    for i in range (10):
+        print('Hooray, it worked!')

 ### Trying out a jupyter notebook
 To test out jupyter notebook you first have to open one, which of course there are many ways to do!